elijaheaton/MineSweep/README.md

 # MineSweep
-A Quick MineSweeper game made with Kivy
+A Quick and incomplete MineSweeper game made with the Kivy API

+TODO: Explain dependencies and how to play